dz111/mjc-broker/README.md

 * wxpython 2.8
 * pyinstaller 3.x (build only)

+## Release instructions

+1. Update client-src/version.py

+2. Update the version constants in server.py

+3. Tag the commit as "mjc-broker-[version]" where [version] does not contain the commit hash

 ## Build instructions

 1. Update client-build/file_version_info.txt with correct information (lines 9, 10, 34, 39)